Angular correlations of causally-coherent primordial quantum perturbations: Abstract

 \section{Abstract}

-We consider the hypothesis that fundamental symmetries of quantum gravity require correlations of primordial scalar curvature perturbations among world lines to be consistent with causally-coherent entanglement within their inflationary horizons.
-The angular power spectrum ${C}_\ell$ of primordial curvature on comoving spherical surfaces governed by this constraint has much less cosmic variance than predicted by the standard quantum model of inflation.
-The 2-point angular correlation function ${C}(\Theta)$ is predicted to obey new, exact causal constraints at $\Theta>90^\circ$, and an approximate analytic model of ${C}(\Theta)$ is constructed based on causal considerations.
-The causal constraints and analytic approximation are shown to be consistent with measured correlations of CMB maps on large angular scales, allowing for uncertainties from the unmeasured intrinsic dipole and from Galactic foreground subtraction.
-The absence of cosmic variance will enable powerful tests of the hypothesis with better foreground subtraction and higher fidelity measurements on large angular scales.
+{ We consider the hypothesis that nonlocal, omnidirectional, causally-coherent quantum entanglement of inflationary horizons may account for some well-known measured anomalies of Cosmic Microwave Background (CMB) anisotropy on large angular scales.
+It is shown that causal coherence can lead to less cosmic variance in the large-angle power spectrum ${C}_\ell$ of primordial curvature perturbations on spherical horizons than predicted by the standard model of locality in effective field theory, and to new symmetries of the angular correlation function ${C}(\Theta)$.
+Causal considerations are used to construct an approximate analytic model for ${C}(\Theta)$ on angular scales larger than a few degrees.} Allowing for uncertainties from the unmeasured intrinsic dipole and from Galactic foreground subtraction, {causally-coherent constraints} are shown to be consistent with measured CMB correlations on large angular scales.
+Reduced cosmic variance will enable powerful tests of the hypothesis with better foreground subtraction and higher fidelity measurements on large angular scales.